codemagic-ci-cd/codemagic-docs/content/integrations/emerge-integration.md

 You can get started with Emerge Tools [here](https://www.emergetools.com/) to upload the archive and analyze the binary for its size on every pull request.

 ## Creating the Emerge API Key
 Custom integrations with Codemagic require an API Key.
-It can be obtained from your [profile](https://www.emergetools.com/profile) by clicking on the button **Create a new API Key**.
+It can be obtained from your [profile](https://www.emergetools.com/profile) on Emerge's website by clicking the button **Create a new API Key**.

->  Save the API key, as you cannot view it again on the site.
+>  Make sure to save the API key, as you cannot view it again on the site.

 ## Configuring access to Emerge in Codemagic

-Then, add the API Key under the **environment variables** section in Codemagic.
+Add the API Key under the **environment variables** section in Codemagic.
 Name the variable as **EMERGE_API_TOKEN** and put it under the group **emerge_credentials**.
-You can refer to the variable group in the workflow configuration:
+Then, you can refer to the variable group in `codemagic.yaml` as:

 ```
 workflows: